chronoxor/CppBenchmark/README.md

 3. Insert #include "cppbenchmark.h"
 4. Add benchmark code (examples for different scenarios you can find below)
 5. Insert BENCHMARK_MAIN() at the end
-6. Compile the *.cpp file and link it over CppBenchmark library
+6. Compile the *.cpp file and link it with CppBenchmark library
 7. Run it (see also possible [command line options](#command-line-options))

 # Benchmark examples